-!
-WARNING The cinema projector rear safety strap must be in place before you adjust the cinema projector feet.
+NARNING The cinema projector rear safety strap must be in place before you adjust the cinema projector feet.

-NARNING DO NOT over-extend the feet.
+MARNING DO NOT over-extend the feet.
 Make sure several threads are engaged into the cinema projector's baseplate.

-The lens should be centered and parallel with the screen to ensure optimum lens performance with minimal offset.
-If this position is not possible, it is better to rely on offset rather than extra tilt.
+The lens should be centered and parallel with the screen.
+This orientation ensures optimum lens performance with minimal offset.
+If this position is not possible (such as when the cinema projector is significantly higher than the center of the screen), it is better to rely on offset rather than extra tilt.